Continuing Education for Every Medical Doctor and Registered Dietician

 The intriguing question is whether larger-than-recommended amounts of vitamin C improve the health of human beings?

-Nobelist Linus Pauling was the world's foremost vitamin C expert.
+Nobelist and Chemist Linus Pauling became one of the world's foremost vitamin C experts.
 Pauling explained that there is a wealth of scientific research information that expands vitamin C's role past that of an ordinary vitamin.

 The Vitamin C Foundation's daily recommendation (RDA) is 3000 milligrams.

-Dr. Robert Cathcart, III, MD has used more then 200,000 milligrams daily treating severe viral infections as described in his original 1986 "Vitamin C: Titrating to Bowel Tolerance" paper.
+The late Robert Cathcart, III, MD reported that in his clinical practice of over 13,000 patients, (and later over 20,000 patients), that he occasionally used more then 200,000 milligrams of vitamin C. This report is detailed in his original 1986 "Vitamin C: Titrating to Bowel Tolerance" paper.

 Steve Hickey and Hiliary Roberts explain in Ridiculous Dietary Allowance why the current official recommendations are unscientific and inappropriate.